pingcap/tidb/docs/design/2020-08-04-global-index.md

 ### Partitioned table index in TiDB

-In TiDB, index entries are encoding to key-value pairs, like: (In practice, index encoding is more complex, see [this article](https://pingcap.com/blog/2017-07-11-tidbinternal2/#map) and two proposals about [full collations](https://github.com/pingcap/tidb/pull/14574) and [cluster index](https://github.com/pingcap/tidb/blob/master/docs/design/2020-05-08-cluster-index.md) for more information.)
+In TiDB, index entries are encoded to key-value pairs, like: (In practice, index encoding is more complex, see [this article](https://pingcap.com/blog/2017-07-11-tidbinternal2/#map) and two proposals about [full collations](https://github.com/pingcap/tidb/pull/14574) and [cluster index](https://github.com/pingcap/tidb/blob/master/docs/design/2020-05-08-cluster-index.md) for more information.)

 ```
 Key: tablePrefix{tableID}_indexPrefixSep{indexID}_indexedColumnsValue
 Value: rowID
 ```

-Each partition of the partitioned table is treated as a  independent physical table in the TiKV layer, with its own `partitionID` .
-Therefore, the index entries of the partitioned table are encoded as:
+Each partition of the partitioned table is treated as an independent physical table in the TiKV layer, with its own `partitionID` .
+Therefore, the index entries of the partitioned table are also encoded as:

 ```
 Key: tablePrefix{partitionID}_indexPrefixSep{indexID}_indexedColumnsValue
 Value: rowID
 ```

 So, in the current table partition implementation, a partition and its indexes are encoded to the same key-value range.
 Or we can say, TiDB only has local index.

-This design is compatible with the MySQL, but also makes TiDB have the same [constraint](https://dev.mysql.com/doc/refman/5.7/en/partitioning-limitations-partitioning-keys-unique-keys.html) as MySQL, which says:
+That design is compatible with the MySQL, but also makes TiDB have the same [constraint](https://dev.mysql.com/doc/refman/5.7/en/partitioning-limitations-partitioning-keys-unique-keys.html) as MySQL, which says:

 > Every unique key on the table must use every column in the table's partitioning expression.